-Examines the basic anatomy, physiology, ecology, evolution, and behavior of major insect groups.
+Students will learn the basic morphology, physiology, and taxonomy of this abundant and diverse group of animals.
 The course will also explore how insects as pollinators, vectors of disease, and/or competitors have influenced human civilization.
-Students will visit a variety of natural habitats (ponds, forest, old fields) to capture and identify insects for their collection.
-Emphasis will be placed on recognizing insects found in Kentucky.
-Lecture and laboratory.
-Prerequisite: BIO 1044.
-IV
+Students will visit a variety of natural habitats (e.g., ponds, forest, old